seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     and `invalidationInfo` was executed at that price rather than at the freeze.
 Checked per row against the anchor recorded in the log (§12), never against the impression that the numbers look consistent.
-44. **Every published R:R carries its two touch probabilities** (§4), or the coin has no structural row.
+44. **Every published setup with a structural row carries its two touch probabilities in the ANSWER** (§2, §4), in whatever section it is published — not merely computed, not merely logged.
 Neither number was used to refuse, downgrade or promote anything.
+45. **Every printed catalyst item carries BOTH its impact tag and its status word** (§2), checked per printed item and not per section, collapsed line included.
+46. **Every dated catalyst printed, and every setup whose thesis rests on a dated event, carries `dclass` `primary` or `archive`** (§2, §6).
+At `none` nothing is published on the date.
+47. **Every name in `ИЗБЕГАТЬ` has a backing entry dated TODAY** (§2), and no name stands there for want of a structural row.
+48. **Every `СОЗРЕВАЕТ` candidate the anchor pass produced was published or refused by a named rule** (§4). «Нет достойных кандидатов.» was printed only where that pass produced none.

 **Every item on this list names a failure that happened, and the list grows only that way.** Items 12–18 were added after rules already written here were broken by runs that